-I. Safety Competencies and Training - 673.29(a)
+Safety Competencies and Training - 673.29(a)

 RRT provides comprehensive training to all employees regarding each employee's job duties and general responsibilities.
 This training includes safety responsibilities related to the employee's position.
-In addition, regular driver safety meetings are held to ensure that safety related information is relayed to the key members of our agency's safety processes.

 As part of SMS implementation, RRT will be conducting the following activities: